-Indicate when students are formally admitted into your initial teacher certification program:

-Other After 60 semester credit hours.
+Indicate when students are formally admitted into your initial teacher certification program: Other May apply after 60 semester credit hours.

 Does your initial teacher certification program conditionally admit students?
 No

 Please provide any additional about or exceptions to the admissions information provided above: